AmayaGS/AmayaGS.github.io/_pages/about.md

 ### Research focus

-My research focus currently lays in developing biologically aligned, explainable deep learning strategies for multistain histopathology data and transcriptomics of autoimmune disease's.
+My research focus currently lays in developing biologically aligned, explainable deep learning algorithms for multistain histopathology data and transcriptomics of autoimmune disease's.
 I work in hope AI research will help us understand the complex, wonderful world of biology, immunology and pathogenesis ✨ :dizzy: